-Although the Mega CD wasn’t without its problems you have to respect it’s pioneering attitude as it was one if the first ever disc based consoles.
-Despite poor sales the platform have quite a few decent games… The 10 best are outlined below:
+Although the Mega CD wasn’t without its problems you have to respect its pioneering attitude as it was one of the first-ever disc-based consoles.
+Despite poor sales, the platform has quite a few decent games… The 10 best are outlined below:

 10. Robo Aleste (1992)

 This unusual title was the sequel to the mega drive shoot em up Musha Aleste and although it wasn’t groundbreaking in terms of pushing the new hardware its fantastic soundtrack and use of cut-scenes gave it a polish worthy of a mention.
 The game itself still used the giant mechs from the previous game but dropped them bang in the middle of feudal Japan.
 The game was well received in both the east and the west and worthy of a place in my top ten.

 Parodius was an excellent game but sadly never made it to the Mega CD.
 Keio Flying Squadron was as close as it could get and is a worthy replacement.
 You play as a girl in a bunny suit and high heels as she battles across levels of battleships and dragons.
 This game was so much fun to play and the music and added cut-scenes made it a must-buy Mega CD title.

 Popful Mail was originally created for the PC Engine and bears a lot in common with the later Wonderboy games.
 This action RPG game sees you playing a Mail and a host of other characters as you battle through hordes of enemies and a slew of dragons.
 With excellent English translation and additional voice work it really merges arcade classics with home gaming.